Yotascale raises a $13M Series B to help companies track and manage their cloud spends – TechCrunch

 These days when you found a startup, you don’t go out and buy a rack of servers.
-And you don’t build an in-house datacenter team.
+And you don’t build an in-house data center team.
 Instead, you farm out your infrastructure needs to the major cloud platforms, namely Amazon AWS, Microsoft Azure and Google Cloud.

-That’s all well and good, but over time any startup’s cloud setup will become more complex, varied and perhaps multi-provider.
+That’s all well and good, but over time, any startup’s cloud setup will become more complex, varied and perhaps multi-provider.
 Throw in microservices and one can wind up with a big muddle, and an even bigger bill.
 That’s the problem that Yotascale wants to attack.

 And there’s money backing the startup’s progress, including $13 million in new capital.
-The round, a Series B, was led by Aydin Senkut at Felicis with participation from other capital pools, including Engineering Capital, Pelion Ventures and Crosslink Capital.
+The round, a Series B, was led by Aydin Senkut at Felicis, with participation from other capital pools, including Engineering Capital, Pelion Ventures and Crosslink Capital.
 Yotascale has now raised $25 million in total.

-The funding event caught my eye, as I’ve heard startup CEOs discuss their public cloud spends in somewhat bitter terms; it’s hard for most startups to change infrastructure direction after they get off the ground, which means that as they grow, so too does their outflow of dollars to the major tech companies.
-The same megacaps that might turn around and compete with the very same startups that are pumping up their revenues and margins.
+The funding event caught my eye, as I’ve heard startup CEOs discuss their public cloud spends in somewhat bitter terms; it’s hard for most startups to change infrastructure direction after they get off the ground, which means that as they grow, so too does their outflow of dollars to the major tech companies — the same megacaps that might turn around and compete with the very same startups that are pumping up their revenues and margins.

 So spending less on AWS or Azure would be nice for startups.
-Yotascale wants to be the helper for lots of companies to better understand and attribute that spend the correct part of their platform or service, perhaps lowering aggregate spend at the same time.
+Yotascale wants to be the helper for lots of companies to better understand and attribute that spend to the correct part of their platform or service, perhaps lowering aggregate spend at the same time.

 Let’s talk about how Yotascale got to where it is today.

-The startup’s CEO, Asim Razzaq, talked TechCrunch through his company’s history, which didn’t get started until after he had wrapped up tenure at both another startup, and PayPal.
+The startup’s CEO, Asim Razzaq, talked TechCrunch through his company’s history, which didn’t get started until after he had wrapped up tenure at both another startup and PayPal.

 When he set out to found Yotascale, Razzaq didn’t fire up a deck, raise capital and then get right to building.
 Instead, he first went out to do customer discovery work.
 That effort led him to the perspective that current solutions aimed at understanding cloud spend were insufficient and led to data being used against infrastructure teams in arguments for lower spend when it wasn’t a good idea (cutting backup expenses, for example).